 3. Increased Tolerance Levels

-The release of endorphin chemicals brought on by opiates places a strain on the brain cells that secrete these chemicals.
-With narcotic drug abuse, brain cells structures start to deteriorate over time, becoming less sensitive to narcotic drug effects.
+The release of dopamine brought on by opiates places a strain on the brain cells that secrete this neurotransmitter.
+With narcotic drug abuse, brain cell structures start to deteriorate over time, becoming less sensitive to narcotic drug effects.

 This loss of sensitivity essentially weakens the drug’s overall effects.
-Someone who’s abusing narcotics will likely increase the drug dosage in order to experience the full effects of the drug.
+Someone who’s abusing narcotics will likely increase the drug dosage to experience the full effects of the drug.
+This is referred to as drug tolerance.
 As brain cell structures continue to deteriorate, users will have to keep increasing dosage amounts to override the brain’s increasing tolerance levels.

 4. Sedation